TaygaHoshi/tt-project/Classes/Magician.md

 ## Spell Modifiers
 Choose two modifiers each at levels 2 and 6.
-These modifiers cost 1 mana to apply to the next spell you cast, and a spell can have multiple modifiers.
+These modifiers cost 1 energy to apply to the next spell you cast, and a spell can have multiple modifiers.
 1. *Bracing:* While you are casting this spell, you have a +2 bonus to all resistances against prepared actions such as interrupts and opportunistic attacks.
 2. *Homing:* This projectile spell curves slightly around obstacles.
 Cover penalties to this spell are reduced by 1.
 3. *Improved range:* This spell's range is increased by 2 meters.
 This modifier does not affect radius of a spell.
 4. *Selective effect:* This spell doesn't affect one creature you choose, aside from yourself.
-5. *Self-shielding:* This spell grants you physical and magical temporary armor equal to half of its mana cost.
+5. *Self-shielding:* This spell grants you physical and magical temporary armor equal to half of its energy cost.
 6. *Surprise casting:* This spell has a +1 to its precision rolls against flanked foes.
 7. *Spell knockback:* This single-target damaging spell pushes its target one meter away from you.
 8. *Reduced duration:* This spell's duration is halved.